HUDSON RIVER PARK UPDATE REGARDING COVID-19

 - The trapeze school is open at Pier 40

-- The Pier 25 Play Area, Chelsea Waterside Play Area, Pier 51 Play Area are now open.
+- The Pier 25 Play Area, Chelsea Waterside Play Area and Pier 51 Play Area is now open.
 Please wash hands before entry and after exit, wear masks, and keep 6 feet apart.

 - Dog Parks are open to the public.
 All visitors are required to wear masks or face coverings and remain 6 feet apart while inside of the dog run.